What are Doors?

 Wars client, way back when, that would auto-trade between two star systems;

-leagues(!), making for some very large-scale war indeed.
-Rather simple, with
+inter-bbs leagues(!), making for some very large-scale war indeed.
+Rather

 Thieves Guild - More info when (if) find it again

-If you've played BBS doors before, I'm sure you have plenty of favorites.
-I
+played BBS doors before, I'm sure you have plenty of favorites.
+I don't have the

-don't have the space here to talk about all the doors.
-Maybe I'll put some sort
+space here to talk about all the doors.
+Maybe I'll put some sort of top-100 list

 Breeds of door

-is on expanding and improving your kingdom, and on fighting other players (and
+focus is on expanding and improving your kingdom, and on fighting other players

 Duel games - Direct combat with other players.
 Typically, one player